Runner 250 Advance racing quadcopter review

 Runner 250 Advance review

-A few weeks ago I’ve already introduced this Runner 250 Advance on my website.
-Ever since it was announced it seemed like a very interesting model.
+A few weeks ago, I’ve already introduced this Runner 250 Advance on my website.
+Ever since it was announced, it seemed like an exciting model.
 Adding GPS system to a racing quadcopter was an interesting movement from Walkera, although some pilots considered this an unnecessary one.

 The previous “Runner 250” model proved to be a very popular racer.
-In my opinion, Walkera, through the GPS upgrade, will strengthen their position in this market segment.
+In my opinion, Walkera, through the GPS upgrade, will strengthen its position in this market segment.

 I’ve always considered that racing quadcopters are recommended only for advanced pilots.
 Without flight experience, newbies can quickly destroy their racer, which is not cheap at all.

-After testing a lot of small multi-rotors last year and moving to a GPS model build especially for aerial filming, it is time now for my first racing quadcopter.
+After testing a lot of small multi-rotors last year and moving to a GPS model built especially for aerial filming, it is time now for my first racing quadcopter.
 It gave me some trouble trying to find the best model.
-Finally, I chose the Runner 250(R) as it is the only GPS assisted racing quadcopter.
+Finally, I chose the Runner 250(R) as it is the only GPS-assisted racing quadcopter.

 Runner 250 Advance Review - Included in the boxThere are several package combinations of this Runner 250 Advance on the market.
 According to your budget and needs, you can pick up one of these: